 ASTEC is further deployed to PSA level 2 analyses (including uncertainty analyses), for studying accident management, preventive or mitigative measures in accidents, for analyzing scenarios in order to increase the phenomenological understanding, and to accompany experiments.

-Long term perspectives in-At clude also the extension of ASTEC to GEN IV type Sodium Fast Reactors (SFR).
+Long term perspectives infallogical the extension of ASTEC to GEN IV type Sodium Fast Reactors (SFR).